Computational identification of irreducible state-spaces for stochastic reaction networks: Identifying the irreducible state-spaces

 For our main result we need to ensure that each and every molecule of the \emph{free} species in $\mathcal{B}$ can be \emph{flushed-out} from the system.
 Due to this reason we need to impose certain stoichiometric restrictions on the network as we describe now.
 Let $\tilde{S}_{\sigma}$ be the $d_f \times K$ stoichiometry matrix for network $\tilde{\mathcal{N} }^{\sigma}$ and let $\tilde{S}_{\sigma}\left[ \mathcal{K}_p \right]$ be the matrix formed by restricting $\tilde{S}_{\sigma}$ to only those columns that correspond to reactions in $\mathcal{K}_p$ (see \eqref{defn_availablereactionsfree}).
 For any $i \in \mathcal{F}$ the \emph{free} species $\sigma(i) \in \mathcal{D}_f$ is said to be \emph{singularly-degradable} if

 where $e_i$ denotes the $i$-th standard basis vector in $\R^{d_f}$.
-Note that if a \emph{free} species can degrade spontaneously because of a reaction like $ {\bf S} \longrightarrow \emptyset $ then it is certainly singularly-degradable.
+Note that the column span in this condition is over nonnegative integers $\N_0$.
+Observe that if a \emph{free} species can degrade spontaneously because of a reaction like $ {\bf S} \longrightarrow \emptyset $ then it is certainly singularly-degradable.
 Hence condition \eqref{newcondition0} primarily pertains to those \emph{free} species that require a sequence of conversion reactions to produce a spontaneously degradable species.
 We can easily identify all the singularly-degradable \emph{free} species by computing a modified Hermite normal form\footnote{The Hermite normal form is an analogue of the row-reduced echelon form for integer matrices.
 For more details see \cite{Cohen}.} of the transpose of the matrix $- \tilde{S}_{\sigma}\left[ \mathcal{K}_p \right]$.
 For obtaining this normal form, the only admissible operation is the addition of one row to another, possibly after multiplication by a positive integer.
 Once this Hermite normal form has been computed, the \emph{free} species $\sigma(i)$ is singularly-degradable if and only if there exists a row with the leading entry of $1$ in column $i$ of the Hermite normal form.

 We now state the main result of this section Proposition \ref{prop:no_bdd_species}, which determines an irreducible state-space for network $\tilde{\mathcal{N} }^{\sigma}$ and also provides a way to easily check if it is the \emph{only irreducible state-space} for the network in the infinite state-space $\tilde{\mathcal{E} }^{\sigma}_0 = \N^{d_f}_0$.
 To state our main result, we shall consider the network dynamics under the permutation $\sigma = \sigma_3 : \mathcal{D} \to \mathcal{D}$ defined by